 We are continuously recruiting for the Facilitating Alcohol Screening & Treatment (FAST) program.
 This program is funded by The Agency for Healthcare Research and Quality (AHRQ), while RMHP and the University of Colorado Anschutz Medical Campus’ Practice Innovation Program School of Medicine work together to facilitate the program requirements.
 For more information or to enroll in the program and request RMHP as your Practice Transformation Organization (PTO), please visit the FAST website.

-The RMHP Practice Transformation team works to develop, enhance and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
+The RMHP Clinical Quality Improvement (CQI) Program team works to develop, enhance, and help implement skills, processes and infrastructure to support ongoing improvement and delivery of effective, efficient primary care.
 Read on to learn more about the programs and benefits of taking part.
 Want more information about how to participate?
 Email Kristi Hall, MA, BS, NHA, CCM, Manager of the Clinical Quality Improvement Program Team.

 - Improve the health of the population